devessenceinc/BlazorScriptReload/README.md

 ![BlazorScriptReload - a solution for using JavaScript in Blazor Web Applications](https://github.com/devessenceinc/BlazorScriptReload/blob/main/BlazorScriptReload.png?raw=true)

-Blazor Web Applications (ie. Static Blazor using Enhanced Navigation) only process ```<script>``` elements during the initial page load.
+Blazor Web Applications (ie. Static Server-Side Blazor using Enhanced Navigation) only process ```<script>``` elements during the initial page load.
 This means that any ```<script>``` elements which are encountered during subsequent "enhanced" navigations are ignored, resulting in unexpected behavior and broken functionality.

 This project provides a simple solution for allowing ```<script>``` elements to behave in a standard manner in a Blazor Web Application.
 It was inspired by the [BlazorPageScript](https://github.com/MackinnonBuck/blazor-page-script) project created by Mackinnon Buck however it takes a different approach.